22 Best Anki Decks of All Time

 Last Updated = Oct 2018

-This is the perfect deck for UK medical students who are studying clinical medicine.
+This is the perfect deck for UK medical students studying clinical medicine.

-There are a lot of decks out there for US medical students, but this deck is specially made for the UK.
+There are many decks for US medical students, but this deck is specially made for the UK.

-It breaks down all the main diseases you need to know into their signs and symptoms, treatment options, risk factors and more.
-It covers a lot of the material you will need to know in your clinical years.
+It breaks down all the central diseases you need to know into their signs and symptoms, treatment options, risk factors and more.
+It covers much of the material you will need to know in your clinical years.

 Unfortunately, there are some downsides.